vivelvlv/learngit/readme.txt

-Git is a version control system
+Git is a distributed verison control system
 Git is free softeware